Katoomba Area Local NewsStrengthening community, healing Country, and restoring the health of our planet.

 When Dave Spees began making timber windows and doors out of his garage in 2006, he didn’t expect sawdust to become one of his biggest problems – or his most innovative solution.

-Nearly two decades later, the Leura-based carpenter and founder of Against the Grain has turned the by-product of his craft into a sustainable, sought-after winter fuel.
+Nearly two decades later, the Katoomba-based carpenter and founder of Against the Grain has turned the by-product of his craft into a sustainable, sought-after winter fuel.
 His compressed sawdust briquettes are now helping to heat homes across the Blue Mountains, all while dramatically reducing landfill waste.

 Key Points: